 If the founder cannot clearly explain the startup’s values and mission statement, it could be a sign that the business is not organized and does not have a long-term plan in place.

 Similarly, the values will give you a good insight into how you will be expected to work within the company.
-For example, if sixty-hour working weeks or checking your emails at evenings and weekends are the norm, you should find this out when you ask this question.
+For example, if sixty-hour working weeks or checking your emails in the evenings and weekends are the norm, you should find this out when you ask this question.

 It will then be up to you whether you want to accept the job if you are offered it.